Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Barlow Graph Auto-Encoder

 where $\rmT$ is the generalized transition matrix and $\theta_k$ are the weighting coefficients.
-There can be multiple possibilities for $\theta_k$ and $\rmT^k$ while ensuring the convergence of \eqref{eq:general-diffusion} such as the ones proposed in \cite{diffusion-possibilities-2}, \cite{diffusion-possibilities-1}, and \cite{diffusion} etc. However in this work, we focus only on the case of Personalized PageRank (PPR\cite{pagerank}).
-PPR kernel corresponds to
+There can be multiple possibilities for $\theta_k$ and $\rmT^k$ while ensuring the convergence of \eqref{eq:general-diffusion} such as the ones proposed in~\cite{diffusion-possibilities-2},~\cite{diffusion-possibilities-1}, and~\cite{diffusion} etc. In this work, we report the case of Personalized PageRank (PPR:~\cite{pagerank}) as it consistently gives better results with \ours/\vours.
+For the detailed results including the Heat Kernel \cite{diffusion}, we refer the reader to the supplementary material.